 - How long social media traffic is spending on your site

-- What percentage of your site’s overall sessions are from social media
+- What percentage of your site’s overall traffic is from social media

 - How many pages social media traffic is viewing on average before leaving